CharaROMAndroid/rules-and-guidelines/README.md

   * Download links
   * Source links
   * Device documentation
 * Installation instructions must be added to the device repository for the time being.
-We will make our own installation_docs repository in the furture.
+We will make our own installation_docs repository in the future.
 It is advised to link the install docs from the upstream device tree source, if applicable.
 * Maintainers must be willing to provide an environment free from hatred, discrimination, drama, or crimes.
   * If you'd like to report a maintainer's behavior, please open an issue here or join the [development group](https://t.me/bunnypaddev)